virginia grise

 Virginia Grise is a founding member of a todo dar productions. a todo dar productions stages public interventions and builds convivial spaces for and with community to study, think, imagine, create and dream together.
 To date, a todo dar has produced theatre in public plazas and parks, a women’s prison, under the freeway, in cargo boxes, in a rice silo, and virtually.
 Ongoing projects—talleres for dreaming and fugitive libraries—include a sobremesa series, encuentros, consultas, artist exchanges and intercambios.

-“As an artist, I want to build spaces for collective dreaming, for ambitious work that is transformative, that demands that we listen to ourselves and to each other, that incites movement.”
+“As an artist, I want to build spaces for collective dreaming, for ambitious work that is transformative, that incites movement, that demands that we listen to ourselves and to each other.”

 — Virginia Grise